TaherehZarratEhsan/ParkingFightDataset/README.md

 #### Normal Action:
 Videos showcasing typical activities in a parking lot, such as walking, talking, entering/exiting people, and general movement.

+If you use ParkingFightDataset in your research, please cite the following paper:

+@inproceedings{ehsan2022daba,
+  title={DABA-Net: Deep Acceleration-Based Autoencoder Network for Violence Detection in Surveillance Cameras}, author={Ehsan, Tahereh Zarrat and Nahvi, Manoochehr and Mohtavipour, Seyed Mehdi}, booktitle={2022 International Conference on Machine Vision and Image Processing (MVIP)}, pages={1--6}, year={2022}, organization={IEEE}
+}